-Environmental physics is a combination of the geophysics and atmospheric physics, brought together to provide a deep understanding of all the physical processes that are at work on our planet.
+Environmental physics brings together a deep understanding of all the physical properties at work on our planet.

-Studying environmental physics at the University of Auckland means you'll learn in an environment that is ranked first in New Zealand for earth and marine sciences, which includes environmental physics.\\
+Studying environmental physics at the University of Auckland means you'll learn in an environment that is ranked first in New Zealand.

 Prerequisites